-The wannacry ransomware attack of May 12th 2017 was devastating for a lot of organisations and institutions around the world.
+The wannacry ransomware attack of May 12th 2017 was devastating for many organizations and institutions around the world.

-It was and is the largest cyber-attack in history, with over 150 Countries affected, and hundreds of thousands of computers performing a variety of tasks, from banking to medical devices.
+It was the largest cyber-attack in history, with over 150 Countries affected, and hundreds of thousands of computers performing a variety of tasks, from banking to medical devices.

-This page explains how the wannacry ransomware attack worked,and what could have been done to prevent it.
+Here we explain how this particular attack worked, and what could have been done to prevent it.

 Ransomware is a form of malware that extorts money from victims by encrypting their data files.
 It does not discriminate between which files are locked away (encrypted), so at best you lose access to something meaningless, or at worst, your very sensitive information such as medical records.

 To release or decrypt the data files, the victim is ordered to pay a ransom.
-The ransom demanded is usually in Bitcoin currency (Opens New Window).
+The ransom demanded is usually in Bitcoin currency.

 The visible internet that is accessible via Google and other search engines is approximately 4% of the World Wide Web.